Camden Gun Charges Lawyer

 In addition, anyone who has been committed for a mental disorder is also prohibited from owning a gun unless there is sufficient evidence that the individual no longer suffers from a disorder that interferes or handicaps the individual in handling a firearm.
 Minors under the age of 18 years are also prohibited from owning a firearm, as well as any individual that is drug dependent or has a physical condition that makes it unsafe for the individual to handle firearms.

 Questions About Gun Laws In South Jersey?
-Schedule A Free Initial Consultation With Experienced Firearm Offense Lawyers At Aydelotte & Scardella Law LLC
+Schedule A Free Initial Consultation With an Experienced Camden Gun Charges Lawyer At Aydelotte & Scardella Law LLC

 When you are facing a gun charge, the stakes are high.
 New Jersey has strict gun laws and an arrest should be taken very seriously.
 A half-hearted defense can leave you facing stiff penalties; an aggressive defense can leave you returning to your life as you knew it.
 Don’t take chances with the outcome.

-The South Jersey firearm offense lawyers at Aydelotte & Scardella Law LLC have extensive experience handling all types of firearm offenses, with a track record of successful outcomes.
+The top-rated criminal defense lawyers at Aydelotte & Scardella Law LLC have extensive experience handling all types of firearm offenses, with a track record of successful outcomes.
 With more than 18 years of combined practical experience, we understand how complex New Jersey’s gun laws are and how a conviction can turn your life upside down.

 Aydelotte & Scardella Law LLC offers a free initial consultation so that you can get answers to your questions regarding the gun charges brought against you and make the most informed decision possible in your situation.
-To schedule your confidential consultation, contact our office.
+To schedule your confidential consultation with a trusted Camden Gun Charges Lawyer, contact our office today.